 Disadvantages of centralization

-1. It limits sharing of ideas
+1. Centralization limits sharing of ideas

-In centralization, not everyone gets the equal right to provide their inputs.
-The judgments are solely given out by the top management.
-Considering only a few people are involved in the decision-making for the entire organization, limited creativity can be expected.
-Therefore, centralization is not suitable for organizations that value creativeness.
-Also, the lower-level employees are the ones that will carry the tasks out.
+Also, the lower-level employees are the ones who will carry the tasks out.
 Therefore, not involving them or their representatives in the judgment-making process might have unforeseen consequences.
 It is the drawback of centralization that employees are expected to merely follow the instructions and complete the allotted tasks while restricting them from making contributions.

-2. Centralization limits employee loyalty
+2. It limits employee loyalty

-The lack of employee loyalty in the centralized organization comes as no surprise as they are not allowed to take initiative in the work they do.
-Even though the benefit of centralization is standardization, the risks associated with it are far worse.
 For instance, business rigidity and reduced motivation are negative side effects of centralization.
 With tight control of management, the employees are less likely to suggest deviations and might develop a “why bother” attitude.
 This reduces the involvement of employees, thereby reducing the scope of innovation.

 3. It slows down work

 With centralization, it’s just not the creativity and innovation that are at stake, but also the productivity of the employees.
 Firstly, all decisions are made at the head office, so the other ones must wait to receive and send information.
 This can slow down the work dramatically as the concerned people might not be available right away.
-The process of taking approval from the head office can also become lengthy.
-Therefore, waiting to get guidance for the next projects might make the employees less productive.

 4. Centralization overburdens management

 As we mentioned above, the management department won’t be available instantly.
 There can be various reasons for this.
 First, they are under enormous pressure to formulate conclusions across the organization.
 Second, they don’t get enough time to oversee the implementation processes of the selected decisions.
-Lastly, the management has limited participants.
-Thus, the overwhelming amount of decision-making requests they receive might lead to findings that are either poorly implemented or considered unsuitable by the employees.

 5. It creates a distance from customers

 The management level can understand market conditions and make determinations for implementation across the organization.
-But the employees on the lower levels are the ones who interact with the customers and are well-versed with their reactions to the products or services.
-Considering these employees are not permitted to partake in the process, valuable insights are missed that can otherwise improve products and services significantly.
-In other words, centralization creates a distance from customers by limiting participation in decision-making.
+However, the employees on the lower levels are the ones who interact with the customers and are well-versed in their reactions to the products or services.